antoniomika/sish/README.md

         Where to redirect the root domain to (default "https://github.com/antoniomika/sish") -sish.subdomainlen int
-        The length of the random subdomain to generate (default 3)
+        The length of the random subdomain to generate (default 3) -sish.usegeodb
+        Whether or not to use the maxmind geodb -sish.whitelistedcountries string
+        A comma separated list of whitelisted countries -sish.whitelistedips string
+        A comma separated list of whitelisted ips
 ```